-This TVFC and ASN Operations
+This TVFC and ASN

-Manual is for use by DSHS PHR
+Operations Manual is for use

+by DSHS PHR and

-and contracted LHD staff who
+contracted LHD staff who

-are responsible for over-seeing
+are responsible for overseeing the program

-the program requirements in
+requirements in facilities

-facilities under their jurisdiction.
+under their jurisdiction.

 The purpose of the Operations Manual is to consolidate TVFC/ASN policies and information into one source document for DSHS PHR and contracted LHD staff.
-The contents are intended only for those entities and not for clinics or facilities enrolled in the TVFC/ASN Programs.
-Throughout the year, the DSHS Immunization Section will distribute new policies to staff at enrolled facilities via official policy letters, memorandums, and the monthly newsletters, "RE: News and the TVFC/ASN Digest".
-During the annual update of the Operations Manual, all policy updates from the previous year will be incorporated.
-Both the manual and the latest updates can be found on the DSHS Immunization Section website.
+The contents are intended only for those entities and not for clinics or facilities enrolled in the TVFC/ASN programs.
+Throughout the year, the DSHS Immunization program will distribute new policies to staff at enrolled facilities via official policy letters, memorandums, and the monthly newsletter, "TVFC/ASN Digest".
+All policy updates from the previous year are incorporated during the annual update of the Operations Manual.
+Both the manual and the latest updates are on the DSHS Immunization program website.

 II.
-Public Health Law Establishing the VFC Program
+Public Health Law Establishing the VFC program

-The federal Vaccines for Children (VFC) Program is authorized by the Omnibus Budget Reconciliation Act (OBRA), Section 1928 of the Social Security Act.
+The federal Vaccines for Children (VFC) program is authorized by the Omnibus Budget Reconciliation Act (OBRA), Section 1928 of the Social Security Act.

-Funding from the Federal VFC Program is supplemented with federal 317 funds that allow the federal purchase of vaccines and State General Revenue funds to support TVFC and all immunization activities across Texas.
+Funding from the Federal VFC program is supplemented with federal 317 funds that allow the federal purchase of vaccines and State General Revenue funds to support TVFC and all immunization activities across Texas.
 Section 317 of the Public Health Service Act authorizes the federal purchase of vaccines to vaccinate children, adolescents, and adults.
 Section 317 discretionary funding also supports immunization program operations at the local, state, and national levels.

-TVFC enables over 4.5 million Texas children to have access to immunizations.
+TVFC enables more than 4.5 million Texas children access to immunizations.
 This is accomplished through a network of support provided by the DSHS PHRs and contracted LHDs.
 These organizations function as Responsible Entities (RE) to ensure compliance with State and Federal standards and effective vaccine distribution.
 Enrolled sites will contact their REs for information and details about required vaccine reporting.

 III.
-Vision and Mission of the DSHS Immunization Section
+Vision and Mission of the DSHS Immunization program